 We strategically booked our stay in the “heart” of off-season, when discounts were at their peak.
 Even then, we paid over $400/night.
 This is something I’ve really wanted to do for a while, and Sarah surprised me with it…but I about had a heart attack when she told me the price.
 It’s difficult, if not impossible, to justify Club Level in terms of value for money; you either do it as a fun splurge or because cost is no issue.

-With all of that said, we absolutely loved our stay in the Stone Harbor Club.
-We’ve been critical of the value proposition that Club Level offers at Walt Disney World, but our recommended approach here maximizes bang for your buck and allows you to take advantage of the food, convenience, and atmosphere.
+With all of that said, we absolutely loved our Club Level stay at Disney’s Beach Club Resort.
+Leveraging the SS Harbor Beach Club Strategy was perfect for getting a ton of bang for our buck out of the stay.
+We’ve been critical of the value proposition that Club Level offers at Walt Disney World, but our recommended approach here allows you to take advantage of the food, convenience, atmosphere, and amazing pool.

 Have you stayed Club Level at this Walt Disney World resort?
 Did you utilize a similar SS Harbor Beach Club strategy?
 Do you agree or disagree with our take on Stone Harbor Club?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!